Purpose-built for sleep and circadian science

 What data does CircadiaLog not collect?

-CircadiaLog does not collect participant names, email addresses, phone numbers, or any other real-world identifying information.
+Other than participant identifiers, CircadiaLog does NOT collect any personal identifying information, including names, email addresses, phone numbers, or any other real-world identifying information.
 It does not collect device location or GPS data.
 It does not collect biometric data.
 It does not use cookies for tracking or advertising.
 It does not share any participant data with third parties for any purpose other than platform operation.
 It does not use participant data for any purpose beyond operating the platform on behalf of the research group.

 How are participants anonymised?